canonical/certification-docs/Self-Test_Guide-16.04.rst

 The requirements for running the tests for a server are minimal.
 Ensure that you have:

--  Writable USB sticks with enough free space (> 256MB).
+-  Writable USB sticks with enough free space (> 256 MB).
 Each stick must contain a *single partition* with a *writable FAT* filesystem on it.
    Note that a USB stick with multiple partitions may cause problems, so if necessary you should repartitition your device to have a single